tannewt/wa-law.org/bill/2021-22/hb/1510/1/README.md

 # House Bill 1510

 [Source](http://lawfilesext.leg.wa.gov/biennium/2021-22/Xml/Bills/House%20Bills/1510.xml)
+## Section 1
+> This section adds a new section to an existing chapter [46.16A](/rcw/46_motor_vehicles/46.16A_registration.md).
+Here is the [modified chapter](rcw/46_motor_vehicles/46.16A_registration.md) for context.

+1. A for hire nonemergency medical transportation vehicle is a vehicle that is a "for hire vehicle" under RCW 46.04.190 that provides nonemergency medical transportation, including for life-sustaining transportation purposes, to meet the medical transportation needs of individuals traveling to medical practices and clinics, cancer centers, dialysis facilities, hospitals, and other care providers.

+2. The owner of a for hire nonemergency medical transportation vehicle may apply to the department, county auditor or other agent, or subagent appointed by the director, for a high occupancy vehicle exempt decal for a for hire nonemergency medical transportation vehicle.
+The high occupancy vehicle exempt decal allows the for hire nonemergency medical transportation vehicle to use a high occupancy vehicle lane as specified in RCW 46.61.165 and 47.52.025.

+3. For the exemption in this subsection to apply to a for hire nonemergency medical transportation vehicle, the decal:

+    a.
+Must be displayed on the vehicle so that it is clearly visible from outside the vehicle;

+    b.
+Must identify that the vehicle is exempt from the high occupancy vehicle requirements; and

+    c.
+Must be visible from the rear of the vehicle.

+4. The owner of a for hire nonemergency medical transportation vehicle or the owner's representative must apply for a high occupancy vehicle exempt decal on a form provided or approved by the department.
+The application must include:

+    a.
+The name and address of the person who is the owner of the vehicle;

+    b.
+A full description of the vehicle, including its make, model, year, and the vehicle identification number;

+    c.
+The purpose for which the vehicle is principally used; and

+    d.
+Other information as required by the department upon application.

+5. The department, county auditor or other agent, or subagent appointed by the director shall collect the fee required under subsection (6) of this section when issuing a high occupancy vehicle exempt decal.

+6. The department, county auditor or other agent, or subagent, is required to collect a $5 fee when issuing a decal under this section, in addition to any other fees and taxes required by law.

+7. A high occupancy vehicle exempt decal may not be renewed.
+The status as an exempt vehicle continues until suspended or revoked for misuse, or when the vehicle is no longer used as a for hire nonemergency medical transportation vehicle.

+8. The department may adopt rules to implement this section.

 ## Section 2
 > This section modifies existing section [46.61.165](/rcw/46_motor_vehicles/46.61_rules_of_the_road.md).
 Here is the [modified chapter](rcw/46_motor_vehicles/46.61_rules_of_the_road.md) for context.